-Below is the platform architecture diagram aimed to address the aforementioned interconnected layers.
+Below is the platform architecture diagram aimed to address the interconnected layers.
 The architecture has multiple components and consensuses to address the complexity and variety of requirements.

 Components in the diagram are clickable, the links will lead you to respective definitions.